dgorgan/rock-rms-ux-redesign/README.md

 Because of that, it wasn’t immediately clear whether prefixes implied structural ownership, slot-based injection, or were simply naming artifacts.
 I treated both header and footer regions as injected slots, keeping composition flexible and consistent regardless of naming convention.

-I interpreted the overall pattern as a loose separation between panel scaffolding and contextual content, even if it wasn’t formally defined.
+I interpreted the overall pattern as a loose separation between panel scaffolding and contextual content — even if that distinction wasn’t explicitly defined in this project’s scope (at least as I understood it).

 To address these uncertainties, I focused on: